 # Introduction

-In educational contexts, there’s a huge interest in exploring whether heart rate (HR) measures serve as reliable indicators for teachers’ stress during teaching settings [@karner2021teachers; @wettstein2020ambulatory].
-Prior studies showed that teacher-centered activities and typical stressors lead to increased teacher HRs in teaching settings.
+In educational contexts, there’s a huge interest in exploring whether heart rate (HR) measures can serve as reliable indicators for teachers’ stress during teaching [@karner2021teachers; @wettstein2020ambulatory].
+Prior studies showed that teacher-centered activities and typical stressors lead to increased teacher HR in teaching settings.
 However, these studies often relied on expensive and invasive electrocardiographs (ECG) to measure teachers’ HR [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021; @huang2022class].
-Using affordable, highly accepted, and non-invasive instruments like wrist-worn fitness trackers [@ferguson2015] could be a valuable tool for analyzing teachers’ HR and the factors contributing to teachers’ stress in everyday teaching situations.
+Using affordable, highly accepted, and non-invasive instruments like wrist-worn fitness trackers [@ferguson2015] could be a valuable tool for analyzing teachers’ HR and the factors contributing to teachers’ stress in everyday teaching.

-This is particularly crucial given the high stress levels in the teaching profession [@johnson2005experience; @montgomery2005meta].
-Classroom disruptions, for example, are one of the major stressors in teachers’ daily work [@boyle1995structural; @aloe2014multivariate].
+Ubiquitous, low-cost assessments of teacher stress would be particularly relevant given the high stress levels in the teaching profession, and the associated negative effects on teachers´ health as well as persistence in the workforce [@johnson2005experience; @montgomery2005meta].
+Classroom disruptions are one of the major stressors in teachers’ daily work [@boyle1995structural; @aloe2014multivariate].
 According to @lazarus1990theory transactional model of stress and coping, the extent of the strain depends on the subjective appraisal of a stressor, which involves considerations about available resources to deal with it.
 It is, therefore, particularly important for teachers to have sufficient professional and personal resources at their disposal [@cramer2018belastung].
-For instance, research has shown that professional knowledge about effective classroom management, including dealing with classroom disruption, reduces the risk of teacher stress [@klusmann2012berufliche].
-Professional experience is one factor in how professional knowledge is acquired [@ericsson2006influence].
-Consequently, experienced teachers have more effective classroom management skills to deal with classroom disruptions [@wolff2015keeping].
+For instance, research has shown that professional knowledge about effective classroom management, including strategies for dealing with classroom disruption, reduces the risk of teacher stress [@klusmann2012berufliche].
+Professional experience is one way in how professional knowledge is acquired [@ericsson2006influence].
+Typically, experienced teachers have more effective classroom management skills for dealing with classroom disruptions [@wolff2015keeping].

-However, there is still a call for research collecting physiological measures of stress to contribute to a better understanding of how stressors like classroom disruptions affect teachers’ stress responses [@wettstein2021].
-Thus, teachers’ use of wrist-worn fitness trackers in educational research offers transformative potential by providing detailed data, emphasizing the critical need to monitor teachers’ health and support efforts aimed at preventing stress among teachers.
-Therefore, this study explored the use of wrist-based fitness trackers as a tool to assess teachers’ HR as an indicator of stress before, during, and after a teaching session in which typical classroom disruptions occurred.
-Teachers’ HR data were triangulated with teachers’ appraisals of classroom disruptions and their teaching experience.
+There is a call for research using physiological measures of stress to better understand how stressors like classroom disruptions affect teachers’ stress responses [@wettstein2021].
+Teachers’ use of wrist-worn fitness trackers in educational research offers transformative potential by providing detailed in vivo data, allowing researchers as well as teachers themselves to monitor stress during teaching at any time, in any situation, and at low costs.
+Such ubiquitous, low-cost assessment of stress indicators has the potential to contribute to a better understanding of teacher stress, and eventually to the development of interventions for preventing stress-related, negative consequences for teachers´ health and work. .
+To begin harnessing this potential, this study explored the use of wrist-based fitness trackers as a tool to assess teachers’ HR as an indicator of stress before, during, and after a teaching session in which typical, potentially stressful, classroom disruptions occurred.
+Teachers’ HR data were triangulated with teachers’ appraisals of classroom disruptions and their teaching experience in order to establish the validity of this approach.

-## Fitness trackers as a method to assess stress
+## Fitness trackers as a ubiquitous, low-cost tool for assessing stress